wutron/dlccoestimation/README.txt

 NOTE: Makefile installation will work best on UNIX or CYGWIN (Windows).

-To compile the DLCoal library use the Makefile.
+To compile the DLC_COEST library use the Makefile.

     make

-Once compiled, to install the DLCoal programs (default install in /usr) use:
+Once compiled, to install the DLC_COEST programs (default install in /usr) use:

     make install